 The silent mutation has baffled the scientists for quite some time and made them come out with hypothesis to explain the puzzle of it along with some other phenomena.

-- The identity of the third base of a codon is often unimportant (as seen in silent mutation).
+- The identity of the third base of a codon is often unimportant.Example: Silent mutation.

 To account for these observations, the wobble concept was advanced in 1966 by Francis Crick.
 He proposed that the first two bases in a codon form base pairs with the tRNA anticodon according to the usual rules (A-U and G-C) but that the base at the 5′ end of the anticodon is less spatially constrained than the first two and can form hydrogen bonds with more than one base at the 3′ end of the codon.